opencog/docker/indigo/blender/README.md

 and ROS together; no actual ROS nodes are started, no blender animations are run.

+## Building

+The build the docker container, say this:
+`docker build -t opencog/ros-indigo-blender .`

 ## Testing
 To verify that blender works, try this:
 ```